 Firstly, the name of the game has changed from Hellaglitch to Quiver.
 I elaborate later on why.

-Quiver version 0.2 is out, featuring a railgun, shotgun, networked multiplayer deathmatching, and a deathmatch map, among other numerous improvements, including sound effects.
-Below is a video demonstrating the game as it stands.
+Quiver version 0.2 is out, featuring a railgun, shotgun, networked multiplayer deathmatching, and a deathmatch map, among other numerous improvements, including sound effects.⮩ Check out the demonstration video!

 The name of the game has changed from Hellaglitch to Quiver as it is a shorter name, a more memorable name, a more fitting name, and as for name collisions with other media, only collides with an obscure DOS game that is a DOOM(1993) clone to my knowledge.